linnanwang/superneurons-release/readme.md

 ### Joining us?

 For for information, please contact wangnan318@gmail.com.
-We're also looking for people to collaborate on this project, please feel free email me if you're interested.
+We're also looking for people to collaborate on this project, please feel free to email me if you're interested.

 Please cite Superneurons in your publications if it helps your research:
 <p>